 Of Southwest DC

-Emerging from master planner Pierre L’Enfant’s District Plan completed in 1791, Southwest DC began as an industrial shipyard, with fishermen selling daily catches directly off their boats until the Municipal Fish Market was established.
-In the years that followed, Southwest DC grew into a bustling community with commercial corridors along 4th and 7th Streets, establishing itself as a neighborhood for the District's working class immigrants and, after the Civil War, a home for a significant number of African Americans.
+Emerging from master planner Pierre L’Enfant’s District Plan completed in 1791, Southwest DC began as an industrial shipyard, with fishermen selling from their boats until the Municipal Fish Market was established.
+In the years that followed, Southwest grew into a bustling community with commercial corridors along 4th and 7th Streets.
+The diverse neighborhood was notable at the time for its large African American, Jewish, and immigrant populations.

-In the years that followed, Southwest became known as a quiet and under-realized quadrant with a quaint residential neighborhood along the waterfront and a significant federal government footprint in Southwest Federal Center.
-It wasn’t until the 2000’s that the development boom occurring in D.C. reached Southwest - including a redesigned Arena Stage, the new Waterfront Station complex, and the groundbreaking of The Wharf, a mile-long complex along the Potomac featuring the iconic Municipal Fish Market, restaurants, bars, shops, and hotels.
+In the years that followed, Southwest became known as a quaint residential neighborhood along the waterfront with a significant federal government footprint in Southwest Federal Center.
+In the 2000s, the national development reached DC and Southwest, resulting in a redesigned Arena Stage, the new Waterfront Station complex, and the groundbreaking of The Wharf, a mile-long complex along the Potomac featuring the iconic Municipal Fish Market, restaurants, bars, shops, and hotels.